bwengyebrian/ea-ecommerce-microservice/README.md

 user detail will be saved to database and returned back as JSON object.

+Step 2: Make a POST request to http://localhost:8094/account/login/ to login to the system and be able to make order, you can use the following JSON body - it is the credential to one of the accounts saved in the system:

+{
+	"email": "namazzi@abebe.com",
+	"password": "1234"
+}

+{
+	"email": "namazzi@abebe.com",
+	"password": "1234"
+}

+The account detail will be returned.
+Try using a different email and password to login - null (empty JSON) will be returned.

 Step 2: Make a POST request to http://localhost:8092/order/addToCart/ to add a product to cart, you can use the following JSON  body:

 {